All about Second Breakfast

 Raiding and PvMP:

-We don't emphasize these facets of the game but do occasionally hold some raiding and Moors events with our alliance partners.
+We don't emphasize these facets of the game heavily but do occasionally hold some weekly raiding events at all levels within our kinship and occasionally with alliance partners, PvMP is not something we do.
 If this is your primary playstyle, in truth another kin may be a better fit for you.
 If you like other aspects of the game as well but are interested in raids or the Moors, please inquire in kin chat or on the forums and members who are involved in these activities will get you set up.

 Many of our members have maxed guild crafters, but we are willing to help those who have not leveled their crafting.
 We share resources directly and through our crafting warehouse.
 Members are asked to use the warehouse responsibly and not pester those willing to craft, but we encourage everyone to take advantage of what we offer while giving back to the kin.
 This includes donating materials and gold to our warehouse efforts.